openstack-archive/tripleo-specs/specs/mitaka/puppet-modules-deployment-via-swift.rst

 Developers and Operators would likely be able to deploy puppet module changes more quickly (without having to create a distro package).
-The actual deployment of puppet modules via swift (downloading and extracting the tarball) would likely be just as fast as as a tarball.
+The actual deployment of puppet modules via swift (downloading and extracting the tarball) would likely be just as fast as a tarball.

 Other Deployer Impact
 ---------------------